chrisands/webpack-issue-tree-shaking/README.md

 If we comment one of methods, webpack will tree shake them.
 However, it's worth noting that webpack does not add any `/*#__PURE__*/` [comments](https://terser.org/docs/miscellaneous/#annotations) either way.
 You can test this by disabling `optimization.minimize = false`.
 The guess is that terser also evaluates code and checks for unreachable code too.

-For comparison, there is vite config that does not have these issues
+For comparison, there is vite config and if we run `pnpm vite build` is won't have same issue.

 # Reproduce